X16Community/faq/faq.md

 Welcome!

-The Commander X16 is The 8-Bit Guy’s dream computer, designed to evoke the same fondness and nostalgia many of us had for 8-Bit computers, while retaining closeness to the hardware from a programming perspective, unlike the Raspberry Pi and others.
-But more than that, it is intended not only as an educational tool but to solve some of the issues of finding an 8-Bit system to tinker with today; namely ever-increasing costs, auction site price gouging/sniping, lack of replacement parts, and unreliability of 30-year old hardware.
+The Commander X16 is The 8-Bit Guy’s dream computer, designed to evoke the same fondness and nostalgia many of us had for 8-Bit computers, while retaining closeness to the hardware from a programming perspective (unlike the Raspberry Pi and others).
+More than that, it is intended not only as an educational tool but to solve some of the issues of finding an 8-Bit system to tinker with today: namely ever-increasing costs, auction site price gouging/sniping, lack of replacement parts, and unreliability of 30-year old hardware.

+While many folks might have their own definition of their dream computer, this is David's.

-The X16 will be made entirely with parts that are still readily available today, ensuring perpetual availability without reliability issues, but in keeping with David's vision, it will house a real CPU rather than using emulation or an FPGA recreation of a processor.
+The X16 is made entirely with parts that are readily available today, ensuring perpetual availability without reliability issues, but in keeping with David's vision, it will house a real CPU rather than using emulation or an FPGA recreation of a processor.
 Running Commodore BASIC V2 (with some additions), the X16 will be inexpensive enough to allow a critical mass of users to create an expansive software ecosystem, but simple enough that a single person can understand all of the chips and components that allow that software to run.

 Three models, or "Generations" of the computer are planned under the "Commander X16" brand umbrella.
 All of the models will run the same software and will feature full support for keyboard, mouse, and game controllers.

 * **Gen-1**: This is the Developer Edition, with 4 expansion slots, giving you flexibility for hardware and software development.
-(A network card will be available to match the networking capabilities of G2 and G3 systems.)
 * **Gen-2**: The Console Edition: Is it a computer or a game console?
 Yes.
-G2 will be smaller and less expensive, but it is still a complete Commander X16.
+G2 will be smaller and less expensive, but it is still a complete Commander X16 albeit with more SMD parts and fewer expansion slots.
-* **Gen-3**: The "Elite" model will be similar in size to a Rasbperry Pi SBC.
+* **Gen-3**: The "Elite/Edu" model will be similar in size to a Rasbperry Pi SBC.
 This will be inexpensive enough to be sold to schools and colleges for STEM programs.

 As the G2 and G3 systems become available for sale, you will be able to buy all three systems.